Surgery restarts as coronavirus cases drop

-There were just 16 new COVID-19 cases across the nation on Sunday, bringing the total to 6711 cases.

-“What we have seen is a sustained and consolidated and now extended flattening of the curve,” Mr Hunt told reporters in Canberra on Sunday, as he unveiled the government’s contact tracing app.
+More than 1.13 million people have also downloaded a coronavirus tracing app within 12 hours of its release.

+The federal government thought it would take five days to reach a million downloads.

-Called COVIDSafe, the voluntary app will play a key part in easing restrictions, along with increased testing.
-At least one million people have downloaded the app since its launch.
+Called COVIDSafe, the voluntary app will play a key role in easing restrictions, along with increased testing.

+Health Minister Greg Hunt has warned the battle against the virus is not yet won.

+The national death toll has reached 83 and Australia has recorded more than 6700 infections.

 Queensland and Western Australia will begin easing some restrictions from this week, while category two and some category three elective surgeries will recommence from Monday.